agrifooddatacanada/OCA_training_pathway/README.md

 For example, your lab may want everyone to record their -80 freezer samples using the same schema.
 The lab collaborates to write a schema that captures all the information they need for their samples.
 It includes things like a drop-down list of freezers in the lab, box labels, freezer positions, associated project names, sample collector etc.  The schema is put on a common lab folder.
 Any new student to the lab can create a 'data entry Excel' from this schema which includes helpful descriptions from the schema, appropriate drop-down lists etc. All students in the lab can combine their data together to create a master sample list easily because by using the 'data entry Excel' they have all created schema conformant data that is easily merged.

-After you have created your schema bundle, you can go to [Semantic Engine](https://www.semanticengine.org/), drag and drop your new machine-actionable schema, and select Create a Data Entry Excel.
+After you have created your schema bundle, you can go to [Semantic Engine](https://www.semanticengine.org/), upload your new machine-actionable schema, and select Create a Data Entry Excel.

 # 10. Add drop-down menu choices